telerik/ajax-docs/controls/imageeditor/troubleshooting/common-issues.md

-and under system.webServer -> handlers for ISS 7.0 and later, for example:
+and under system.webServer -> handlers for ISS 7.0 and later.
+For example:

 ````XML
 <system.webServer>